paulwilcox/fluent-data/readMe.md

 Click on the links below to see more information in each area:

+- [fluent-data](https://github.com/paulwilcox/fluent-data/wiki/Fluent-Data) the default export from the library
 - [dataset](https://github.com/paulwilcox/fluent-data/wiki/Dataset) methods and examples
 - [matrix](https://github.com/paulwilcox/fluent-data/wiki/Matrix) methods and examples
 - [changelog](https://github.com/paulwilcox/fluent-data/wiki/changelog)